ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 D7 — Graceful degradation across two orthogonal axes

 - Provider-level (transport): HTTP 5xx/429 → exponential backoff retry (max 3) on the same provider; then next provider in the purpose’s fallback chain.
-Per-tenant retry budget prevents one bad workspace from exhausting provider rate limits for the population.
+Per-tenant retry budget prevents one bad org/domain from exhausting provider rate limits for the population.

 - Purpose-level (quality): consecutive validation/refusal failures on a purpose within a window trigger upgrade rather than lateral fallback.